-Newzones is pleased to present “New Work”, a solo exhibition by Kevin Sonmor.
+Newzones is pleased to present Equus and the Others, a solo exhibition by Kevin Sonmor.

 Mark Daniel Cohen, a New York City-based artist/writer wrote of Sonmor: “…Sonmor paints with the certain craft of a master, with the sure touch of a virtuoso, not for the sake of the pride in technique but for something more imperative: for the efficacy of the art, for the sake of what art is for — the penetration through to a truth of our essential nature that we realize but cannot hold for more than the briefest moment.”